Dateline: Valencia, Spain

 The main requirement of the program is that you create at least 10 jobs in Portugal and register each employee in the Portuguese Social Security system.

 Additionally, the corporate tax rate is currently at 21%, although there are ways to keep your taxes to a minimum.
-And, while personal income is taxed at 56.5%, your employees can potentially eliminate their income tax as non habitual residents.
+And, while personal income is taxed at 56.5%, you can potentially eliminate income tax as non habitual residents.

-That’s a far cry from €139 minimum wage in Ukraine, €463 in Romania, or even €585 a month in Lithuania.
+That’s a far cry from €139 minimum wage in Ukraine, €463 in Romania, or even €585 a month in Lithuania, according to this guide.
 Portugal definitely isn’t cheap compared to all the Eastern European countries I’m always talking about, but the program may still be the right fit for you and your business.

 In fact, it may be the perfect fit if you’re looking for a residency program where you don’t have to be … well, resident.
 The only residency requirement to maintain your resident status and eventually qualify for citizenship is to spend between seven to fourteen days a year in Portugal (the set amount of days often varies year by year).